-- - whether terms for heat of reaction should (has heat of reaction) be included in enthalpy balance - - whether terms for heat transfer should be (has_heat_transfer) - included in enthalpy balances - - whether terms for work transfer should be (has_work_transfer) - included in enthalpy balances - - whether terms for enthalpy transfer due to (has_enthalpy_transfer) mass transfer should be included in enthalpy balance.
-This should generally be the same as the has_mas_trasnfer argument in the material balance methods - - a Pyomo Expression representing custom terms to (custom_term) be included in enthalpy balances.
-Expression must be indexed by time and phase list add_total_material_balances(args, kwargs)
+- - whether terms for heat of reaction should (has_heat_of_reaction) be included in enthalpy balance - - whether terms for heat transfer should be (has_heat_transfer) - included in enthalpy balances - - whether terms for work transfer should be (has_work_transfer) - included in enthalpy balances - - whether terms for enthalpy transfer due to (has_enthalpy_transfer) mass transfer should be included in enthalpy balance.
+This should generally be the same as the has_mas_trasnfer argument in the material balance methods add total material balances (args, kwargs)

+- a Pyomo Expression representing custom terms to (custom_term) - be included in enthalpy balances.
+Expression must be indexed by time and phase list add_total_momentum_balances(args, kwargs)